MatiwosKebede/MatiwosKebede/README.md

 Software should empower — not overwhelm.
-I build tools that simplify learning, boost productivity, and work even when the internet doesn’t.
+I build tools that simplify learning, boost productivity, and work even when the internet inaccessable.
-        Matiwos Kebede Gemeda
+        Matiwos